mattermost/docs/source/deployment/advanced-permissions.rst

 *Available in Enterprise Edition E20*

 A Team Override Scheme is a set of permissions applicable to a specific team.
-When this permission scheme is applied to a team, the System Scheme permissions fall away.
-In this way, teams can have a degree of autonomy and team management can be tailored more effectively to support different use cases, such as a team specifically for guest users.
+Using a Team Override Scheme gives teams a degree of autonomy, as team management can be tailored more effectively to support different use cases, such as a team specifically for guest users.
+Other functionality, such as how integrations are managed, can be applied in a more granular way.

+When you use this permission scheme:

+- The System Scheme permissions no longer apply.
 - Permissions set in a Team Override Scheme apply to all Members, Channel Adminstrators, and Team Administrators.
 - Teams can only belong to one Team Override Scheme.

-**Team Override Schemes Interface**

-The interface is available in **System Console > User Management > Permissions > Team Override Schemes** (or **System Console > Advanced Permissions > Permissions Schemes > Team Override Scheme** in versions prior to 5.12).
+You can access the Team Override Scheme interface in **System Console > User Management > Permissions > Team Override Schemes** (or **System Console > Advanced Permissions > Permissions Schemes > Team Override Scheme** in versions prior to 5.12).

 .. image:: ../images/team-scheme.png